 What should I think about when choosing a name for my baby?

-Picking your baby's name might appear to be a daunting task, but there are plenty of places you can look for inspiration.
+Picking your baby's name might seem to be a difficult task, but there are plenty of places you can look for inspiration.

 If you are just starting out or are undecided, start a list so you don't forget any potential options.